ValyrianTech/ValyrianSpellbook/README.md

 3. (optional) Login credentials for a SMTP server (needed for sending emails)
 4. (optional) A [Blocktrail.com](https://www.blocktrail.com/) account (needed if you want to use blocktrail as blockexplorer)

+You can use Linux or Windows to run the Bitcoin Spellbook server.

 Installation
 ------------